RuihuaMAO/ruihua/_pages/about.md

   - /about.html
 ---

-I am a phd Candidate in Linguistics at Université Paris Cité
+I am a phd Candidate in Linguistics at Université Paris Cité, supervised by

 A data-driven personal website
 ======